 - Mixed dementia: is a combination of Alzheimer's disease, vascular dementia, and Lewy body dementia

-- Dementia associated with traumatic brain injury or disorders including Parkinson’s disease, Huntington’s disease and Creutzfeldt-Jakob disease.
+- Dementia associated with traumatic brain injury (notably, repeated concussions) or disorders including Parkinson’s disease, Huntington’s disease and Creutzfeldt-Jakob disease.

 Different types of dementia or dementia-like symptoms that can be reversed with treatment include:

 - Infection: fever and other consequences of the body fighting off an infection can produce symptoms that resemble dementia